tyconsulting/blog.tyang.github.io/_posts/2015-10-28-automating-opsmgr-part-19-creating-any-types-of-generic-rules.md

 </ul>
 </li>
 </ul>
-As you can see, firstly, other than the standard process of retrieving the connection object for my OpsMgr management group, I have used several “Switch” statements with inline scripts to translate the event level, alert priority and alert severity from English words (string) to numbers (integer), because when configuring member modules for OpsMgr rules, we must use the number (instead of names).
-Note I’ve also used “ValidateSet” to validate the input of these parameters, so only valid inputs are allowed.
+As you can see, firstly, other than the standard process of retrieving the connection object for my OpsMgr management group, I have used several "Switch" statements with inline scripts to translate the event level, alert priority and alert severity from English words (string) to numbers (integer), because when configuring member modules for OpsMgr rules, we must use the number (instead of names).
+Note I’ve also used "ValidateSet" to validate the input of these parameters, so only valid inputs are allowed.

 I am not going to explain the member module configurations again, because I’ve already covered it in the first sample.
 But please note because the rules created by this runbook will be generating alerts, we must configure alert settings.
 In OpsMgr, when a workflow is configured to generate alerts (either rules or monitors), other than the rule / monitor itself, we must also define a String Resource for the alert message ID, as well as defining the alert name and description in a preferred language pack (by default, ENU).
 Therefore, we are going to use another class defined in OpsMgrExtended.Types.dll for alert configuration.
 The class for alert configuration is called <strong>OpsMgrExtended.AlertConfiguration</strong>, and you can use <strong>New-OMAlertConfiguration</strong> function to create an instance of this class.
 Same as all other functions in the OpsMgrExtended PS module, you can use Get-Help cmdlet to access the help file for New-OMAlertConfiguration.
 You will need to specify the following input parameters for New-OMAlertConfiguration:
 <ul>
 	<li>AlertName – the name / title of the alert</li>
 	<li>AlertDescription – the alert description / detail</li>
-	<li>LanguagePackID – the 3-letter language pack code for the language pack that you wish to create the alert message under. this is an optional parameter, if not specified, the default value of “ENU’' will be used.</li>
+	<li>LanguagePackID – the 3-letter language pack code for the language pack that you wish to create the alert message under. this is an optional parameter, if not specified, the default value of "ENU’' will be used.</li>
 	<li>StringResource – the ID for the alert string resource</li>
 </ul>
-As you can see, since the write action member module for the rules created by this runbook would be “System.Health.GenerateAlert”, and we are defining &lt;AlertMessageId&gt; and &lt;AlertParameters&gt; in the write action member module configuration:
+As you can see, since the write action member module for the rules created by this runbook would be "System.Health.GenerateAlert", and we are defining &lt;AlertMessageId&gt; and &lt;AlertParameters&gt; in the write action member module configuration:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/10/image38.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/10/image_thumb32.png" alt="image" width="559" height="161" border="0" /></a>